nagendramishr/mini-rag-quickstart/README.md

 #### 5. CosmosDB

 We'll need some place to keep the data that will be used to generate the response.
 We're going to keep it simple and store this information in a cosmosDB.
-The cool thing about cosmosDB is that it makes it super easy to connect to AzureFunctions ( More correctly, it's actually Azure functions that makes it easy to read from comsosDB. )
+The cool thing about cosmosDB is that it makes it super easy to connect to AzureFunctions ( More correctly, it's actually Azure functions that makes it easy to read from comsosDB.
+[And a storage acct, and event hub, and a queue, etc...] )

 ## Hooking it up

 Overall implementing a Retrieval-Augmented Generation (RAG) model involves several steps.
 But it'll take longer to read through these than to do the actual mini-RAG implementation.

-- **Define Use Case:** Start by defining the specific use case for your RAG implementation.
+> - **Define Use Case:** Start by defining the specific use case for your RAG implementation.
 Determine the domain or topic for which you want the Large Language Model (LLM) to generate responses augmented by retrieved information.
-- **Select an LLM:** Choose a suitable Large Language Model for your RAG implementation.
+> - **Select an LLM:** Choose a suitable Large Language Model for your RAG implementation.
-- **Data Collection:** Collect a set of documents, also known as a corpus, that the model will use to retrieve information.
+> - **Data Collection:** Collect a set of documents, also known as a corpus, that the model will use to retrieve information.
-- **Data Preprocessing:** Transform and enrich the data to make it suitable for model augmentation.
+> - **Data Preprocessing:** Transform and enrich the data to make it suitable for model augmentation.
-- **Embedding:** Use an embedding model to convert the source data into a series of vectors that represent the words in the client data.
+> - **Embedding:** Use an embedding model to convert the source data into a series of vectors that represent the words in the client data.
-- **Vector Database:** Store the generated embeddings in a vector database.
+> - **Vector Database:** Store the generated embeddings in a vector database.
-- **User Query:** Receive a user input and perform a similarity measure between the collection of documents and the user input.
+> - **User Query:** Receive a user input and perform a similarity measure between the collection of documents and the user input.
-- **Post-Processing:** Post-process the user input and the fetched document(s).
+> - **Post-Processing:** Post-process the user input and the fetched document(s).
 The post-processing is done with an LLM.
-- **Response Generation:** Generate a response based on the user’s query and the retrieved documents.
+> - **Response Generation:** Generate a response based on the user’s query and the retrieved documents.

 ### Here are the steps: